 Investors should only rely on the information in this Prospectus.
-No person has been authorised to give any information or to make any representations in connection with the Global Offer, other than those contained in this Prospectus and, if given or made, such information or representations must not be relied upon as having been authorised by or on behalf of the Company, the Directors, the Selling Shareholder or any of the Banks.
-No representation or warranty, express or implied, is made by any of the Banks or any selling agent as to the accuracy or completeness of such information, and nothing contained in this Prospectus is, or shall be relied upon as, a promise or representation by any of the Banks or any selling agent as to the past, present or future.
-Without prejudice to any obligation of the Company to publish a supplementary prospectus, neither the delivery of this Prospectus nor any subscription or sale of Shares pursuant to the Global Offer shall, under any circumstances, create any implication that there has been no change in the business or affairs of the Company or of the Group taken as a whole since the date of this Prospectus or that the information contained herein is correct as at any time subsequent to its date.
+No person has been authorised to give any information or to make any representations in connection with the Company, the Group, the Shares or the Listing, other than those contained in this Prospectus and, if given or made, such information or representations must not be relied upon as having been authorised by or on behalf of the Company or the Directors.
+Without prejudice to any obligation of the Company to publish a supplementary prospectus, the delivery of this Prospectus shall not, under any circumstances, create any implication that there has been no change in the business or affairs of the Company or of the Group taken as a whole since the date of this Prospectus or that the information contained herein is correct as at any time subsequent to its date.

-This Prospectus is made available by the Company and the Directors.
-The Company and the Directors accept responsibility for the information contained in this Prospectus.
-The Company and the Directors declare that each of them has taken all reasonable care to ensure that, to the best of their knowledge, the information contained in this Prospectus is in accordance with the facts and contains no omission likely to affect the import of such information.
+This Prospectus is made available by the Company.
+The Company accepts responsibility for the information contained in this Prospectus.
+The Company declares that it has taken all reasonable care to ensure that, to the best of its knowledge, the information contained in this Prospectus is in accordance with the facts and contains no omission likely to affect the import of such information.

-This Prospectus is not intended to provide the basis of any credit evaluation and should not be considered as a recommendation by any of the Company, the Directors, the Selling Shareholder, any of the Banks or any of their representatives that any recipient of this Prospectus should subscribe for or purchase the Shares.
-Prior to making any decision as to whether to subscribe for or purchase the Shares, prospective investors should read this Prospectus.
+This Prospectus is not intended to provide the basis of any credit evaluation and should not be considered as a recommendation by any of the Company or, the Directors or any of their representatives that any recipient of this Prospectus should purchase the Shares.
+Prior to making any decision as to whether to purchase the Shares, prospective investors should read this Prospectus.
 Investors should ensure that they read the whole of this Prospectus carefully and not just rely on key information or information summarised within it.
 In making an investment decision, prospective investors must rely upon their own examination of the Company and the terms of this Prospectus, including the risks involved.
 The contents of this Prospectus are not to be construed as legal, financial, business or tax advice.
 Each prospective investor should consult his, her or its own legal, financial, tax or other adviser for legal, financial, tax or other advice.

-Investors who subscribe for or purchase Shares in the Global Offer will be deemed to have acknowledged that: (i) they have not relied on any of the Banks or any person affiliated with any of them in connection with any investigation of the accuracy of any information contained in this Prospectus or their investment decision; and (ii) they have relied on the information contained in this Prospectus, and no person has been authorised to give any information or to make any representation concerning the Group or the Shares (other than as contained in this Prospectus) and, if given or made, any such other information or representation should not be relied upon as having been authorised by the Company, the Directors, the Selling Shareholder or any of the Banks.
+Investors who purchase Shares will be deemed to have acknowledged that they have relied on the information contained in this Prospectus, and no person has been authorised to give any information or to make any representation concerning the Group or the Shares (other than as contained in this Prospectus) and, if given or made, any such other information or representation should not be relied upon as having been authorised by the Company or the Directors.

-None of the Company, the Directors, the Selling Shareholder, any of the Banks or any of their representatives is making any representation to any offeree, subscriber or purchaser of the Shares regarding the legality of an investment by such offeree, subscriber or purchaser.
+None of the Company, the Directors or any of their representatives is making any representation to any purchaser of the Shares regarding the legality of an investment by such purchaser.

-None of the Banks accepts any responsibility whatsoever for the contents of this Prospectus or for any other statements made or purported to be made by either itself or on its behalf in connection with the Company, the Selling Shareholder, the Global Offer or the Shares.
-Accordingly, the Banks disclaim, to the fullest extent permitted by applicable law, all and any liability, whether arising in tort or contract or which they might otherwise be found to have in respect of this Prospectus and/or any such statement.
+The Listing Agent does not accept any responsibility whatsoever for the contents of this Prospectus or for any other statements made or purported to be made by it in connection with the Company, the Shares and the Listing.
+Accordingly, the Listing Agent disclaims, to the fullest extent permitted by applicable law, all and any liability, whether arising in tort or contract or which it might otherwise be found to have in respect of this Prospectus and/or any such statement.